Hedge fund Alden Global offers to buy Tribune Publishing

-Alden, known for its hostile takeover bids of publishing companies, has a stake of 32% stake in Tribune.
+Alden, known for its hostile takeover bids of publishing companies, has a 32% stake in Tribune.

 The hedge fund’s offer valued the newspaper chain at $14.25 per share, representing a premium of 11.4% to the company’s shares last closing price.